-A committee may discontinue when it determines that the committee no longer intends to receive contributions or make expenditures, a zero balance is achieved, and there are no outstanding debts or obligations.
+A committee may discontinue when it determines that the committee no longer intends to receive contributions or make expenditures, a zero balance is achieved, there are no outstanding debts or obligations, and the campaign bank account has been closed.

 A petition committee may not discontinue unless the petition has been withdrawn or the deadline to submit signatures for verification has passed.